ElinVoss/omnimeta-saga-universe/QUICKSTART_BIBLE_GENERATION.md

 - Quality checklist

 **Action**: Tell OmniMeta Space:
-> "Generate the complete Story Bible for N01: The Line That Holds following the instructions in N01_Bible_PLACEHOLDER.md"
+> "Generate the complete Story Bible for N01: Grip That Holds following the instructions in N01_Bible_PLACEHOLDER.md"

 ### Step 2: Push N01 Bible to GitHub